dynatrace-oss/opentelemetry-metric-dotnet/README.md

 ### Histograms

-OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized.
-If the min and max values are not directly available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.
+OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized. `min` and `max` values are not directly available on the metric data point as of [1.2.0 of the .NET SDK](https://github.com/open-telemetry/opentelemetry-dotnet/releases/tag/core-1.2.0).
+This exporter performs estimations based on the boundaries of the first and last buckets that contain values.